 - 18.1 A handover certificate must be provided by the Contractor every time a scaffold is erected, altered or modified.
-The structure is not deemed satisfactory until a competent person (this must be someone independent of who has undertaken the erection) has carried out an inspection and completed the statutory register. - 18.2 Handover certificates must refer to relevant plots or drawings, permitted working platform loadings and any specific restrictions on use. - 18.3 The Contractor must be in a position to provide an inspection service for scaffolds if required by the Company and a record which will include the following information provided following any inspection: - The name and address of the person for whom the inspection was carried out. - The location of the work equipment inspected. - A description of the work equipment inspected. - The date and time of the inspection. - Details of any matter identified that could give rise to a risk to the health or safety of any person. - Details of any action taken as a result of any matter identified in paragraph 5. - Details of any further action considered necessary. - The name and position of the person making the report.
+The structure is not deemed satisfactory until a competent person (this must be someone independent of who has undertaken the erection) has carried out an inspection and completed the statutory register. - 18.2 Handover certificates must refer to relevant plots or drawings, permitted working platform loadings and any specific restrictions on use. - 18.3 The Contractor must be in a position to provide an inspection service for scaffolds if required by the Company and provide appropriate record of the inspection.
+The scaffold is required to be inspected prior to use for the first time and then every seven days until it is dismantled.
+It should also be inspected each time it is exposed to conditions likely to cause deterioration e.g. following adverse weather conditions or substantial alteration.